Using curl with HyperSync

 }'

-This query returns all transactions involving a specific EOA address, either as the sender or the recipient.
+This example retrieves all transactions where a specific address is either the sender or receiver.

 curl --request POST \